stephenvsmith/LocalFCI/tests/testthat/_snaps/rules.md

     New Path: 3 0
     New Path: 3 1
     mpath: 3 0
+    Counter: 1 | Number of paths: 2
+    mpath: 3 1
-    Potential New Value in Path: 5
+    Potential New Value in Path: 6
     Size of old path list: 2
     Size of new path list: 3
     Path 0: 3 0
     Path 1: 3 1
-    Path 2: 3 0 5
+    Path 2: 3 1 6
-    Counter: 1 | Number of paths: 3
+    Counter: 2 | Number of paths: 3
-    mpath: 3 1
+    mpath: 3 1 6
-    Potential New Value in Path: 6
+    Potential New Value in Path: 7
     Size of old path list: 3
     Size of new path list: 4
     Path 0: 3 0
     Path 1: 3 1
-    Path 2: 3 0 5
+    Path 2: 3 1 6
-    Path 3: 3 1 6
+    Path 3: 3 1 6 7
-    Counter: 2 | Number of paths: 4
-    mpath: 3 0 5
-    Found a final node on the uncovered p.d. path: 5
-    Path: 2 3 0 5 4
-    This path is invalid because it is covered.
     Counter: 3 | Number of paths: 4
-    mpath: 3 1 6
-    Potential New Value in Path: 7
-    Size of old path list: 4
-    Size of new path list: 5
-    Path 0: 3 0
-    Path 1: 3 1
-    Path 2: 3 0 5
-    Path 3: 3 1 6
-    Path 4: 3 1 6 7
-    Counter: 4 | Number of paths: 5
     mpath: 3 1 6 7
     Found a final node on the uncovered p.d. path: 7
     Path: 2 3 1 6 7 4
     Final Path: 2 3 1 6 7 4
-    Counter: 5 | Number of paths: 5
     Rule 9: There exists an uncovered potentially directed path between 2 and 4
     Orient: 2 -> 4
     Rule 9 has been used 1 times.